View James Klem's Obituary on pal-item.com and share memories

 James David Klem

-Daytona Beach, FL - James David Klem, a.k.a.
+Daytona Beach - James David Klem, a.k.a.
 Gino Bellino passed away Tuesday, April 16, 2019 at his home in Daytona Beach, Florida.

 Jim was born in Union City August 20, 1936 and graduated in 1954 from Union City East Side High School.
 He attended college in